-10. Plan Your Meals and Snacks Ahead of Time with Mobile Ordering
+12. Plan Your Meals and Snacks Ahead of Time with Mobile Ordering

 The parks place a huge emphasis on mobile ordering.
 In fact, some outlets only take mobile ordering.
 Here’s an example.

-The staff member patrolling the line told me that I had to use the mobile app to order from The Tropical Hideaway.
-The next available time slot was 4:30-5 p.m., over 3 hours later.
-We experienced other similar but not quite as long waits for other food pick-ups around the park.
+I placed an order for a Dole Whip at 1:15 p.m., thinking that I could walk up and grab a long-awaited Dole Whip, but the next available time slot was 4:30-5 p.m., over 3 hours later.
+We experienced other similar but not quite as long waits for other food pick-ups around the park recently.

 I thought I could order lunch at Angry Dogs in Disney California Adventure when it opened at 11 a.m. but instead had to wait for a noon pick-up time.
 The first available Jolly Holiday Bakery cafe pick-up time was about 90 minutes from when I placed a mobile order around 2 p.m.

 One nice thing about mobile ordering is that you’ll be given a 30-minute window to pick up your food.
-That doesn’t necessarily mean that your food has been sitting under a heat lamp for that length of time.
+That doesn’t necessarily mean that your food has been sitting under a heat lamp for that time.
 As you walk up to the restaurant, click the “I’m here” button.
 You may still wait in line for a little bit while they prepare or gather your food.

-11. Research What to Eat in Advance
+13. Research What to Eat in Advance

 Disneyland food is actually pretty good.
 I personally think that infrequent visitors to the park will get the most out of a visit by looking into must-eat desserts, snacks, and meals before they arrive.

 That way, you’ll know that this Matterhorn macaroon is one of the best things to eat and where to find it when the hankering strikes.
-I like it better than Dole Whip even (getting both is better.)
+I like it better than Dole Whip even (getting both is better).

-12. Bring Your Own Water and Snacks
+14. Bring Your Own Water and Snacks

-If you have specific dietary restrictions, I would encourage you to bring your own food right now unless you have a table service restaurant reservation where you can speak to waitstaff about your preferences.
+If you have specific dietary restrictions, I would encourage you to bring your own food right now unless you have a table service restaurant reservation where you can speak to the waitstaff about your preferences.
 Mobile ordering gives some ability to customize, but it’s minimal.

-14. Make Table Service Reservations in Advance
+15. Make Table Service Reservations in Advance

 Select Disneyland, Disney California Adventure, and Downtown Disney restaurants take reservations up to 60 days in advance.